DanielEichman/CE5_Eichman/README.md

 ![image](https://raw.githubusercontent.com/DanielEichman/CE5_Eichman/master/Main_Decoder_Table.JPG)
 ###VHDL Modifications
 #####Zero Extender
-The fist thing you have to do is create a zero extende, as it is needed to properly calculate the OR
+The first thing you have to do is create a zero extender, as it is needed to properly calculate the OR
 ```
 architecture behave of zeroext is--extends zeros to the last 15 bits
 begin